What Do Veterinarian Do?

 Job Opportunities for Veterinarians

-In 2016, there was an estimated number of 79,600 jobs in the United States for Veterinarian.
+In the United States, there were 79,600 jobs for Veterinarian in 2016.
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Veterinarian are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.